 Allegations were made that Trump encouraged Russian interference in the 2016 presidential election.
 Trump was impeached in 2019 after soliciting Ukraine to investigate presidential contender Joe Biden, but later acquitted.

-Domestically he enacted a tax-cut package and the economy had been successful before Covid-19, yet his handling of the pandemic has been criticised.
+Domestically he enacted a tax-cut package and the economy had been successful before Covid-19, yet his handling of the pandemic was criticised.